 Guided by The Basic Commitment of the Toshiba Group, we respect the rights of all stakeholders, such as our employees, customers, and shareholders.
 We support the universal principles regarding human rights and labor practices, including the Universal Declaration of Human Rights, and respect human rights through sound business activities.

 Toshiba Group participates in the UN Global Compact, which supports universal principles on human rights and labor, such as the Universal Declaration of Human Rights and the ILO Declaration on Fundamental Principles and Rights at Work, and shows our determination to put these principles into practice.
 We also refer to various international standards including the Guiding Principles on Business and Human Rights(PDF:1.08MB) listed below.

 We recognize the importance of implementing our human rights policies not only within the Group but also throughout our supply chain.
 To this end, we stipulate this policy as "Supplier Expectations" in Toshiba Group Procurement Policy and request all parties' adherence.
 We monitor through the annual CSR surveys.

 Based on the Modern Slavery Act enacted in the United Kingdom in 2015, Toshiba Group has declared that it does not approve of any form of modern slavery, including human trafficking and forced labor.

 Led by Human Rights Enlightenment Committee, chaired by the executive officer in charge of human resources, Toshiba plans and executes training courses covering key topics on human rights to educate and enlighten employees under the basic principle of Respect for Human Rights.
-Business and Human Rights Center serves as the office for the Human Rights Enlightenment Committee, formulating basic policies for human rights awareness and enforcing them Group-wide, establishing an internal promotion system, drafting and promoting Group-wide policy on education and training, preparing training materials, developing instructors, following up on the progress of training, consulting and coordinating with outside organizations, and providing instructions and support to promote the concept of Respect for Human Rights throughout Toshiba Group.
+Human Resources and Administration Division serves as the office for the Human Rights Enlightenment Committee, formulating basic policies for human rights awareness and enforcing them Group-wide, establishing an internal promotion system, drafting and promoting Group-wide policy on education and training, preparing training materials, developing instructors, following up on the progress of training, consulting and coordinating with outside organizations, and providing instructions and support to promote the concept of Respect for Human Rights throughout Toshiba Group.